Sarthacker/resume_generator/README.md

     - **PDF Text Extraction**: I used the `PyPDF2` library to extract text from the uploaded PDF.
 This allowed me to convert the PDF data into plain text that can be processed further by the AI model.
 The process involves reading each page of the PDF and concatenating the extracted text.

 ### 2. Generating the HTML Resume with AI
-- **Challenge**: Once the text is extracted, I needed to generate a professional HTML resume with inline CSS that adheres to standard resume formats.
-- **Solution**: I utilized **Google Generative AI (Gemini)** to generate the HTML resume.
    - I crafted a specific prompt for the AI model, ensuring that it generates a clean, professional-looking HTML document.
 Key conditions in the prompt included:
    - The resume should fit on a single A4 page.
    - Proper alignment and spacing between headings and text.
    - Ignoring irrelevant sections, like the summary part, from the extracted text.
    - Keeping the resume content clean, bullet-pointed, and left-aligned.
    - The response from the AI provided the necessary HTML and inline CSS to create a professional resume layout.

 ### 3. User Interaction and HTML Resume Download
 - **Challenge**: Provide an interface that allows users to easily interact with the application and download the HTML resume.